Skip to main content

 Installed OSes and installation media that were previously perfectly bootable in Secure Boot mode may become unbootable after the certificate that signed their binaries is revoked.

-This is what happened in 2021 to the certificates used by all Linux distributions that support Secure Boot, due to major security flaws in grub.
+This is what happened in 2021 to the certificates used by all Linux distributions that support Secure Boot, due to major security flaws in grub (this was fixed since).

-You are likely to have issues related to this in one of the following situations:
+You might encounter issues related to this in one of the following situations:

-• You try to install a new (Linux) VM with an installation media whose binaries have been revoked.
+• You try to install a VM with an installation media whose binaries were signed by a key that has been revoked.

-• You try to enable Secure Boot on an existing (Linux) VM that was not enforcing Secure Boot previously, and this VM has signed binaries that have been revoked.
+• You try to enable Secure Boot on an existing VM whose binaries were signed by a key that has been revoked.

 • You manually updated the dbx on an existing (Linux) VM.